null-dev/libGoogleUserContent/README.md

 # libGoogleUserContent
-A very lightweight but pointless library to programmatically construct googleusercontent.com URLs.
+A very lightweight library to programmatically construct googleusercontent.com URLs.

-It currently consists of only 6 classes!
-There really is no point in using this except because it is a lot more "Object Oriented" than hardcoding in URLS (and it looks a lot nicer).
+### What does this library do? ###
+libGoogleUserContent allows you to offload some of the load onto Google's servers if you need to sometimes apply transformations and resizing operations onto your images.
+Google's servers can do some of these operations via a hidden API.
+I have reverse engineered some of the API features and made them available in library form.

+WARNING: This library uses an API that is mostly undocumented and unsupported publicly. <b>Transformations and features may come and go at any time</b> at the discretion of the great "Google".
+This library is not official either, it comes from a lot of trial and error and the reverse engineering of many URLs.

 You can download the JAR in the releases section, just import and go.